Skip to Main Content

 Admission to the Terminal Master’s Program in Communication - Journalism

-Detailed information on application requirements is available on the Graduate Program in Journalism website provides detailed information on application requirements.
+Detailed information on application requirements is available on the Graduate Program in Journalism website.
 GRE scores are not required.

 Prospective applicants to the terminal master’s program in Communication with a subplan in Journalism must submit the following: